pafoster/miniref/README.md

 ```
 (In the previous command, the optional `-e` flag further opens `ref.ris` in `$EDITOR`, for manual entry of bibliographic information.)

-Instead of relying solely on manual RIS data entry, it is additionally possible to fetch RIS data automatically, by providing a DOI.
+Instead of relying solely on manual RIS data entry, it is also possible to fetch RIS data automatically, by providing a DOI.
 We can amend our existing reference as follows:
 ```
 refadd.py -i doi:10.1112/plms/s2-42.1.230 turing1936computable
 ```